Abd Allah ibn Ubayy: Controversy during Mustaliq campaign

 Later during the march, Muhammad's wife Aisha was rumoured to have committed adultery, and Ibn Ubay was among those spreading the rumour.
 One of the chiefs of the Aws asked for the permission to punish the slanderers without incurring a feud, but the Khazraj opposed that.
-After Muhammad had announced that he had received a revelation confirming Aisha's innocence, he had her three of her accusers, who had come forward, punished by eighty lashes.
+Based on Sura 24, Muhammad declared Aisha innocent and had three of her accusers, who had come forward, punished by eighty lashes.
 He did not venture to enforce the sentence against Ibn Ubayy, who had not come forward.

 Last years

 According to Watt, after 627, there is no record of Ibn Ubayy "actively opposing Muhammad or intriguing against him".
 In 628, Ibn Ubayy participated in the march to Hudaybiyya.
 According to Rudi Paret, Muhammad's "most dangerous rival" was now on Muhammad's side.